NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 nvigi::InferenceDataAudioSTLHelper audio{pmc16, 1}; // assuming single channel mono audio
 ```

-## 5.0 SETUP CALLBACK TO RECEIVE INFERRED DATA
+## 5.0 RECEIVE INFERRED DATA
+There are two ways to receive data from ASR inference when using evaluateAsync: using a callback or polling for results.

+### 5.1 CALLBACK APPROACH
-In order to receive transcribed text from the ASR model inference a special callback needs to be setup like this:
+To receive transcribed text via callback, set up the callback handler like this:

 ```cpp
 auto asrCallback = [](const nvigi::InferenceExecutionContext* execCtx, nvigi::InferenceExecutionState state, void* userData)->nvigi::InferenceExecutionState